ideamarketinc/temporal-repro/README.md

 # Repro of Time-Skipping Failure in Temporal

+FIXED: turns out I wasn't keeping the worker alive for the w2 to complete.

 This branch contains a reproduction of a failure to perform time-skipping within tests using temporal's typescript-sdk.
 Related [issue in github](https://github.com/temporalio/sdk-java/issues/1565).

 ```